josh-frank/ActiveRecord-VHS-Store/README.md

 ### `Client`
 **CREATE**
-- `Client.first_rental` - accepts and instance of arguments needed to create a new `Client` instance and a currently available `Vhs` instance (or, more difficult: a `Movie` instance or just a `Movie` title and on that basis chooses a currently available vhs); it creates a new `Client` instance and a new `Rental` instance with `current` set to true.
+- `Client.first_rental` - accepts an instance of arguments needed to create a new `Client` instance and a currently available `Vhs` instance (or, more difficult: a `Movie` instance or just a `Movie` title and on that basis chooses a currently available vhs); it creates a new `Client` instance and a new `Rental` instance with `current` set to true.

 **READ**
 - `Client.most_active` - returns a list of top 5 most active clients (i.e. those who had the most non-current / returned rentals)
 - `Client#favorite_genre` ⭐️ - `puts` the name of the genre that the client rented the most; in counting how many times a person watched a genre, you can treat two rentals of the same movie as two separate instances;
 - `Client.non_grata` - returns a list of all the clients who have a vhs past the due date (or, more difficult: who ever missed the return date)
 - `Client.paid_most` - returns an instance who has spent most money at the store; one rental is $5,35 upfront (bonus: additional $12 charge for every late return — do not count those that have not yet been returned)
 - `Client.total_watch_time` - returns an Integer of all movies watched by the all clients combined (assume that a rented movie is a watched movie)

 **UPDATE**
 - `Client#return_one` - accepts an argument of an vhs instance, finds the corresponding rental and updates the rental's `current` attribute from `true` to `false`
 - `Client#return_all`- updates `current` attribute from `true` to `false` on all client's rentals

 **UPDATE AND DELETE**